stfc/PSyclone/tutorial/nemo_hands_on/1_nemo_psyir/README.md

 ## Prerequisites ##

-You will need a Linux shell with a working Python installation in which PSyclone installed.
+You will need a Linux shell with a working Python installation in which PSyclone has been installed.
 (See the top-level README.md for installation instructions.)
 If you wish to compile and run the generated code then you will also need a Fortran compiler: gfortran is fine.